-Alternative work will be given to pupils who are withdrawn from the non-statutory aspects of RSE.
+Alternative work will be given to pupils who are withdrawn from sex education.

 9. Training

 Staff are trained on the delivery of RSE as part of their induction and it is included in our continuing professional development calendar.

 The headteacher will also invite visitors from outside the school, such as school nurses, to provide support and training to staff teaching RSE.